Chicago, IL, USA

-Overview: The ILSI Research Foundation is pleased to be participating in “Food systems, nutrition and health in a changing environment: A workshop to build connections to address global priorities” on April 21, 2017.
-This workshop, scheduled prior to Experimental Biology 2017, will explore the intersection of food production, human nutrition and health in the global response to climate/environmental change, and develop strategies to facilitate research in this arena.
+Overview: The ILSI Research Foundation was pleased to participate in “Food systems, nutrition and health in a changing environment: A workshop to build connections to address global priorities” on April 21, 2017.
+This workshop, scheduled prior to Experimental Biology 2017, explored the intersection of food production, human nutrition and health in the global response to climate/environmental change, and developed strategies to facilitate research in this arena.

-Program: The program builds upon a symposium held in 2016, Food Systems for Public Health: Impact of Meeting Fruit/Vegetable Consumption Recommendations on Environmental, Economic and Agricultural Sustainability, and draws upon the American Society for Nutrition’s Research Priorities as well as the research questions identified in the 2015 Dietary Guidelines Advisory Committee report.
-Sessions will:
+Program: The program built upon a symposium held in 2016, Food Systems for Public Health: Impact of Meeting Fruit/Vegetable Consumption Recommendations on Environmental, Economic and Agricultural Sustainability, and draws upon the American Society for Nutrition’s Research Priorities as well as the research questions identified in the 2015 Dietary Guidelines Advisory Committee report.
+Sessions:

-- Provide an overview of the interactions related to food systems (land and marine) and nutrition and how they impact public health
+- Provided an overview of the interactions related to food systems (land and marine) and nutrition and how they impact public health

-- Present research, research gaps and ideas related to the intersection of nutrition, public health and sustainable food systems
+- Presented research, research gaps and ideas related to the intersection of nutrition, public health and sustainable food systems

-- Develop approaches to engage all relevant stakeholders to create the critical mass needed to move a responsive agenda forward
+- Developed approaches to engage all relevant stakeholders to create the critical mass needed to move a responsive agenda forward

 To view the final agenda and find out more information, please visit the conference website.